I’ll be honest with you: we’ve already been to the Balearic Islands three times.

 2. It boasts a couple of Unesco recognized diving spots

-After getting our scuba diving basic certifications in Koh Tao, Thailand, we fell badly in love for scuba diving.
+After getting our scuba diving basic certifications in Koh Tao, Thailand, we fell madly in love for scuba diving.

 Good news is there are lots of good diving spots nearby as Ses Salines Nature Park and Es Freus Marine Reserve both recognized by the Unesco.
 But there is more.
 Like ‘Don Pedro’, a shipwreck less near D’en Bossa beach, the so-called Cathedral air-filled cave in Cala Llonga and ‘La Seca de Santa Eulalia’ that features two sunken lighthouses.